 views of the child reports

-The views of the child reports available from John-Paul Boyd Arbitration Chambers are non-evaluative, meaning that they merely describe what the child has said and agreed John-Paul may report.
-They do not editorialize or offer an opinion about the child’s views, including about the extent to which the views expressed by the child match the child’s actual wishes and preferences or the extent to which the child’s preferences are in the child’s best interests.
+The views of the child reports available from John-Paul Boyd Arbitration Chambers are non-evaluative, meaning that they merely describe what the child has said and agreed that John-Paul may report.
+They do not editorialize or offer an opinion about the child’s views, including about the extent to which the views expressed by the child match the child’s actual preferences or the extent to which the child’s expressed preferences are in the child’s best interests.
 They are, however, an efficient and effective means of presenting the views of children in legal disputes.

-Views of the child reports can be prepared inexpensively and quickly, often within a day or two depending on urgency and John-Paul’s availability.
-On occasion, John-Paul has been able to complete a report on the same day he is contacted, usually at the request of the court.
+Views of the child reports can be prepared quickly and inexpensively, often within a day or two depending on urgency and John-Paul’s availability.
+On occasion, John-Paul has been able to interview a child and complete a report on the same day he is contacted, usually at the request of the court.
+If a court order is required to appoint John-Paul to prepare a views of the child report, model orders are available for download in the Participation Agreements page.

 John-Paul’s views of the child reports have been cited in decisions of the Provincial Court, Supreme Court and Court of Appeal of British Columbia.